Question

 var p1 = new Point { X = 1, Y = 2 };

-var p2 = p1; // copies the value
+var p2 = p1; // full copy of the value

 p2.X = 99;